Top 10 Ways to Market Your Android App

 If your first attempts fail and you firmly believe in your app’s usefulness, don’t be discouraged.
 In marketing, there is always a way.
 You simply have to figure out what works to get people interested and keep pushing that.
 By the process of elimination, the more times you fail, the more progress you have made.

-Are you ready to start raking in those downloads on Google Play Store?
+Ready to start raking in those downloads on Google Play Store?
 Excellent.
 Here are the top 10 ways to market your Android app.

 1. Build a website / landing page